Skip to main content

 Wiring diagrams for energy-saving routines (using SG-ready contacts)

-The below table shows several options on how you can use Niko Home Control with your Bosch system and enable Niko routines (solar and peak mode).
+The below table shows several options on how you can use Niko Home Control with your Nibe system and enable Niko routines (solar and peak mode).

 Niko Home Control set-up